 A St. Petersburg Oasis: Beautiful, Tropical Sunken Gardens

 In 1903, George Turner drained a lake (15 feet below sea level) to create this beautiful place.
-Sunken Gardens officially opened in 1935 and was named Turners Sunken Gardens.
-In 1998, it was designated as a historical landmark.
+Sunken Gardens officially opened in 1935 as Turner’s Sunken Gardens.
+In 1998, it became a historical landmark.
 This popular roadside attraction was once home to the world’s largest gift shop (now the restored entrance).

 Today many of the same beautiful plants remain.
-The grounds are very well-maintained and nicely landscaped.
-Sunken Gardens is a beautiful place to take a rejuvenating stroll.
+Staff does a tremendous job maintaining and landscaping the grounds.
+Sunken Gardens truly is a beautiful place to take a rejuvenating stroll.

 The entire garden is absolutely beautiful and relaxing, especially the many waterfalls found along the grounds.